NatClamp/react-weather/README.md

 ## Run locally

 To run this app locally on your machine, clone this repo.

+Use the command `npm i` to install the required dependencies.

 Once ready, use the command

 ```
 source .env